felicitywang/TFMTL/README.md

   relying on large portions of code that you did not write yourself.

-Please refrain from sharing code in this repository beyond immediate collaborators, as parts of it may related to work that is still under submission or will soon be submitted for publication.
+Please refrain from sharing code in this repository beyond immediate collaborators, as parts of it may be related to work that is still under submission or will soon be submitted for publication.

 ## Requirements

-The requirements are listed in requirements.txt.
+The requirements are listed in `requirements.txt`.
 To install, run:

 ```
 pip install -U pip